ivanhan0511/ivan-blog/README.md

 # DEPLOY BLOG WITH GITHUB PAGES AND HUGO

-## Sources for ivanhan0511.github.io

 [TOC]

 ## CONFIGURATIONS ON GITHUB

-Create a normal repository, like ivan-blog as example
+Create a normal repository, like "ivan-blog" as example

 Create a respository, must with `<username>.github.io`